What is Your Circadian Rhythm

 - A non-standard sleep schedule that conflicts with your work schedule, such as needing to start work at 7am but getting naturally tired at 2am

 Melatonin is the sleep hormone that regulates sleep.
-It is light sensitive in that it responds to changes in light.
+It is light sensitive, meaning it responds to changes in light.
 As darkness transitions to light, your body stops production of melatonin.
 As light changes to dark, your body increases melatonin production.

 When melatonin production is disrupted, such as from excess blue light before bed or alcohol, you disrupt your circadian rhythm.
 A disrupted circadian rhythm quickly falls down the slippery slope of erratic sleep and can result in: